Damith Wijayathunga

-Damith Chandima Bandara Wijayathunga (born 1991 as දමිත් විජයතුංග), popularly as Damith Wijayathunga is an actor in Sri Lankan cinema and television and a professional model.
+Damith Chandima Bandara Wijayathunga (born 1991 as දමිත් විජයතුංග), popularly known as Damith Wijayathunga, is an actor in Sri Lankan cinema and television and a professional model.
 He is the winner of Mister Sri Lanka in 2017.

 Personal life

-Wijayathunga was born on 1991, in Ukuwela, Matale as the eldest of the family with three siblings.
+Wijayathunga was born in 1991, in Ukuwela, Matale as the eldest of the family with three siblings.
 He has two younger brothers: Tharindu and Thilan.
 His father, Ananda Wijayathunga is a government officer and mother Shirani Weerakoon worked in the National Water Supply and Drainage Board.
 Damith started primary education from Vijaya College, Matale.
 After passing grade 5 scholarship, he attended St Thomas' College, Matale in 2002 for his secondary education until 2005 and then entered Government Science College, Matale for G.C.E O/L and completed A/Ls in 2010 in biology stream.
-During school times, he was excellent in cricket and athletics, specially in the 100-200 meters track events as well as oriental music and arts.
+During school times, he was excellent in cricket and athletics, specially in the 100–200 meters track events as well as oriental music and arts.
 After passing A/Ls, he graduated in Computer Science from National School of Business Management (NSBM) in 2016.

-He married his longtime partner Udara Tennakoon where the wedding was celebrated on 26 July 2021.